23, Male, Single

-23, Male, Single is the debut solo mini album by South Korean singer Jang Wooyoung.
+23, Male, Single is the debut solo extended play by South Korean singer Jang Wooyoung of boy band 2PM.
 It was released by JYP Entertainment on July 8, 2012.

 Background

+Jang held his debut solo performance at the 2012 Mnet 20's Choice Awards ceremony on June 28 with "2Nite" and "Sexy Lady".
+The extended play was released on July 8 along with a music video for the title track "Sexy Lady".
+The following day, Jang presented songs from the EP during a solo showcase at the Arum Nuri Arts Center, which was also live-streamed on YouTube.

+"Sexy Lady" is a dance track produced by Park Jin-young, while "Only Girl" is a song dedicated to fans.
 The tracks "DJ Got Me Goin' Crazy" and "Be With You" are composed and written by fellow 2PM members Jun.
-K and Lee Junho respectively.
+K and Junho respectively.

-The debut performance was held at the Mnet 20's Choice Awards ceremony on June 28 with "2Nite" and "Sexy Lady".
-The extended play was released on July 8 together with a music video for "Sexy Lady", which was presented during a fan showcase the next day.
-"Sexy Lady" is a dance song produced by Park Jin-young, while "Only Girl" is dedicated to fans.